 Case management CSB/CSB responsible for discharge planning: The public body established pursuant to § 37.2-501 of the Code of Virginia that provides mental health, developmental, and substance abuse services within each city and county that established it and in which an adult resides or in which surrogate decision maker resides.
 The case management CSB is responsible for case management and liaising with the hospital when an individual is admitted to a state hospital, and for discharge planning.
-If the individual or surrogate decision maker chooses for the individual to reside in a different locality after discharge from the state hospital, the CSB serving that locality becomes the receiving CSB and works with the CSB responsible for discharge planning/referring CSB, the individual, and the state hospital to effect a smooth transition and discharge.
-The CSB responsible for discharge planning is ultimately responsible for the completion of the discharge plan.
+If the individual or surrogate decision maker chooses for the individual to reside in a different locality after discharge from the state hospital, the CSB serving that locality becomes the receiving CSB and works with the CSB responsible for discharge planning is ultimately responsible for the completion of the discharge plan.
 Reference in these protocols to CSB means CSB responsible for discharge planning, unless the context clearly indicates otherwise.